bryanlammon/supra/readme.md

 volume: 10
 ```

-There is also limited support for non-consecutively paginated journals, book reviews, student-written material, and treatises that have non-page-number pincites (e.g., §\ 1001).
+There is also limited support for non-consecutively paginated journals, book reviews, student-written material, and treatises that have non-page-number pincites (e.g., § 1001).

 ## Usage & Options

-Supra is a command-line program, and it operates in three stages: (1) a [Pandoc pre-processor](#the-pre-processor--supra-markup), (2) an [optional call to Pandoc](#pandoc), and (3) an [optional post-processor](#post-processing-the-pandoc-output) for the Pandoc output.
+Supra is a command-line program.
+It operates in three stages: (1) a [Pandoc pre-processor](#pre-procesor-options), (2) an [optional call to Pandoc](#pandoc-options), and (3) an [optional post-processor](#post-processing-options) for the Pandoc output.

 ### Basic Usage